Cultured Marble Shower Prices

 - DIY Or Hire A Contractor?

 - How To Install A Cultured Marble Shower Wall

 Cultured Marble Shower Walls Cost

 The cost of your cultured marble shower wall depends on what type of cultured marble is chosen, the manufacturer and the thickness.
-Expect to spend between $8 and $24/sf for cultured marble shower slabs.
-Shower pans are priced differently as they’re generally prefabricated to specific sizes while the shower slabs are made bigger and then cut to preference.
+Expect to spend between $8 and $24/sf for cultured marble shower walls.
+Cultured marble shower pans are priced differently as they’re generally prefabricated to specific sizes while the shower walls and slabs are made bigger and then cut to preference.